Children's Museum & Theatre of Maine: Children's Museum of Maine

-The Children's Museum & Theatre of Maine was founded by the Junior of Portland in 1970, opening in just a few rooms in Fort Williams Park in Cape Elizabeth.
+The Children's Museum & Theatre of Maine was founded by the Junior League of Portland in 1970, opening in just a few rooms in Fort Williams Park in Cape Elizabeth.
 In 1980 the Museum moved to a Victorian home on Stevens Avenue in Portland.
 After more than a decade of successful exhibits and programs, the Museum once again needed a new space to accommodate growing interest.
 In 1991 a capital campaign was launched, and two years later in 1993 the Museum opened to the public in a grand new home, the former Chamber of Commerce building on Free Street in downtown Portland.
-Has since been home to dozens of large-scale interactive exhibits, both permanent and rotating.
+It has since been home to dozens of large-scale interactive exhibits, both permanent and rotating.
 In 2001, after careful assessment of community needs, the Museum chose to direct programming and exhibits toward children 6 months to 10 years of age, and selected three areas of focus: science education, early childhood education and multicultural education.